 To people anxious for practical help, these ideas might sound far-fetched, but to Cornell researchers working at the forefront of their fields, these outside-the-box, collaborative approaches are full of possibility.
 All are based on concepts and technology that were previously developed at Cornell to address other engineering, diagnostic, and clinical challenges.
 Now Cornell researchers are re-examining and adapting their innovations to develop the tests, treatments, and knowledge we need to end the COVID-19 pandemic.

-The three projects mentioned above, along with 20 others, received Phase I funding through the OVPR SARS-CoV-2 Seed Grant program, a joint endeavor of the Office of the Vice Provost for Research (OVPR), the Center for Vertebrate Genomics, and the Center for Immunology.
-OVPR Seed Grants are giving researchers the extra financial support they need to pivot their expertise and technical resources toward the new global health crisis.
+The three projects mentioned above, along with 20 others, received Phase I funding through the OVPRI SARS-CoV-2 Seed Grant program, a joint endeavor of the Office of the Vice President for Research and Innovation (OVPRI), the Center for Vertebrate Genomics, and the Center for Immunology.
+OVPRI Seed Grants are giving researchers the extra financial support they need to pivot their expertise and technical resources toward the new global health crisis.

 Generating Preliminary Data

 “There is a sense of obligation to help fight the pandemic, and there’s lots of urgent funding for COVID-19–related research out there,” says Ailong Ke, Molecular Biology and Genetics.
 “But for people like me, with relevant expertise and ideas but no direct experience with virology, [the OVPRI Seed Grant] is the resource I needed to move forward and generate data that will convince external funding sources to fund my idea directly.”